 In particular, the Funds will offer their Shares continuously at a price based on net asset value, plus any applicable front-end sales load.
 Differences among classes will, as detailed above, relate largely to differences in distribution and service arrangements.
 Applicants note that open-end and closed-end funds are subject to different technical provisions governing the issuance of senior securities.
 However, those technical differences do not appear relevant here.
-Although closed-end funds may not issue multiple classes of shares without exemptive relief, the Commission has granted specific exemptive relief to similarly-situated closed-end funds.20 Provisions regulating the
+Although closed-end funds may not issue multiple classes of shares without exemptive relief, the

-18 See Sierra Trust Funds, et al., Investment Co.
+&lt;sup>18\ See Sierra Trust Funds, et al., Investment Co.
 Act Rel.
 No. 20093 (February Feb.
 23, 1994) (notice) and Investment Co.
 Act Rel.
 No. 20153 (March Mar.
 22, 1994) (order); see also Exemption for Open-End Management Investment Companies Issuing Multiple Classes of Shares; Disclosure by Multiple Class and Master-Feeder Funds, Investment Co.
 Act Rel.
 No. 19955 (December Dec.
 15, 1993).

-19 See Investment Co.
+&lt;sup>19-20 See Investment Co.
 Act Rel.
-No. 20915 (February Feb.
+No. 20915 (FebruaryFeb.
 23, 1995).
 As adopted, Rule 18f-3 creates an exemption for mutual funds that issue multiple classes of shares with varying arrangements for the distribution of securities and the provision of services to shareholders.
 In connection with the adoption of Rule 18f-3, the Commission also amended Rule 12b-1 under the 1940 Act to clarify that each class of shares must have separate 12b-1 plan provisions.
 Moreover, any action on the 12b-1 plan (i.e., trustee or shareholder approval) must take place separately for each class.
 The Commission has adopted amendments to Rule 18f-3 that expand and clarify the methods by which a multiple class fund may allocate income, gains, losses and expenses and that clarify the shareholder voting provisions of the rule.

-20 See Axxes Private Markets Fund Eagle Point Enhanced Income Trust, et al., supra note 15; AMG Pantheon Credit Solutions Fund Coller Secondaries Private Equity Opportunities Fund and Coller Private Market Secondaries Advisors, supra note 15; AB CarVal Opportunistic Credit Fund, supra note 15; Octagon XAI CLO Income Fund, supra note 15; MainStay MacKay issuance by closed-end funds of debt or preferred stock should have no bearing on an application by a closed-end fund for an exemptive order permitting the issuance of multiple classes of common shares.
+Commission has granted specific exemptive relief to similarly-situated closed-end funds.
+Provisions regulating the issuance by closed-end funds of debt or preferred stock should have no bearing on an application by a closed-end fund for an exemptive order permitting the issuance of multiple classes of common shares.
 Therefore, Applicants propose to base the conditions under which the Funds would issue multiple classes of Shares on those contained in Rule 18f-3.

 Applicants believe that the proposed allocation of expenses and voting rights relating to the asset-based distribution and/or service fees applicable to the different classes of Shares of each Fund in the manner described above is equitable and would not discriminate against any group of shareholders.
 Applicants are aware of the need for full disclosure of the proposed multi-class system in a Fund's prospectus and of the differences among the various classes and the different expenses of each class of Shares offered.
-Each Fund will include in its prospectus disclosure of the fees, expenses and other characteristics of each class of Shares offered for sale by the prospectus, as is required for open-end multi-class funds under Form N-1A.21 Applicants also note that the Commission has adopted rule and form amendments to require registered open-end management investment companies to disclose fund expenses borne by shareholders during the reporting period in shareholder reports22 and to describe in their prospectuses any arrangements that result in breakpoints in, or elimination of, sales loads.23 Each Fund will include these disclosures in its shareholder reports and prospectus.
+Each Fund will include in its prospectus disclosure of the fees, expenses and other characteristics of each class of Shares offered for sale by the prospectus, as is required for open-end multi-class funds under Form N-1A.
+Applicants also note that the Commission has adopted rule and form amendments to require registered open-end management investment companies to disclose fund expenses borne by shareholders during the reporting period in shareholder reports and to describe in their prospectuses any arrangements that result in breakpoints in, or elimination of, sales loads.
+Each Fund will include these disclosures in its shareholder reports and prospectus.